 The sun was hidden behind a true wrack of cloud when at last one after another they took the flying leap over the low wall of the back garden, the wind quickly assuming the howling force of a gale, all light turned a threatening gray.
 They found the house in an uproar.

 “Thranduil!”
 Oropher greeted him in frantic momentary relief.
 “Come, all of you!
 Gather your things!
 No more than you can carry, mind you!”

 “What on earth is happening?”
 Galadhmir demanded, thrusting back a windblown tangle of pale hair.
 Lady Lóriel was rushing from room to room, the hallways choked with familial traffic as necessities were madly gathered from every room and thrust into packs before the looming blow fell.
-The atmosphere was bizarre, unreal.
+The atmosphere was bizarre.

 “This is no storm,” Oropher told him, hustling Galadhmir off to find his own things.
 “This is war, the Last War.
 Go on!
 The entire city is prepared to take ship at a moment’s notice!
 Go!”